Nervosys/Botnix/docs/languages-frameworks/cuda.section.md

 > **WARNING**
 >
-> While the CUDA Toolkit runfile installer is still available in Nixpkgs as the [`cudaPackages.cudatoolkit`](https://search.botnix.org/packages?channel=unstable&type=packages&query=cudaPackages.cudatoolkit) attribute, its use is not recommended and should it be considered deprecated.
+> While the CUDA Toolkit runfile installer is still available in Botpkgs as the [`cudaPackages.cudatoolkit`](https://search.botnix.org/packages?channel=unstable&type=packages&query=cudaPackages.cudatoolkit) attribute, its use is not recommended and should it be considered deprecated.
 Please migrate to the CUDA redistributables provided by the [`cudaPackages`](https://search.botnix.org/packages?channel=unstable&type=packages&query=cudaPackages) package set.
 >
 > To ensure packages relying on the CUDA Toolkit runfile installer continue to build, it will continue to be updated until a migration path is available.